locmai/locmai-home-dev/_posts/the_layered_stack.md

 Where everything could be manipulated by the main values.yaml, and everything could be made parameterized.

-For example, I made the blackping app to have a swithc that turn on/off the app:
+For example, I made the blackping app to have a switch that turn on and off the app:

 ```yaml
 # ./templates/blackping.yaml